FlagBrew/PKSM/README.md

   or smartphone
 * Capable of scanning QR codes to inject both .pkx files or event wondercards
 * Contains an offline wondercard database to get events from old distributions
+* Capable of automatic verification and legalization of all your data

 **We do not support or condone cheating at the expense of others.
 Do not use significantly edited Pokémon in battle or in trades with those who are unaware